 Testosterone: Male sex hormone

-Thermic Effect of Food: An increase in energy expenditure due to an increase in cellular activity associated with the digestion, absorption, and metabolism of food.
+Thermic Effect of Food: An increase in energy expenditure due to an increase in cellular exercise associated with the digestion, absorption, and metabolism of food.

 Unsaturated Fat: Vegetable fats usually containing little or no cholesterol.